|Max Headroom||N/A||Bridge Clearance||N/A|

 Head.
 The wet head is to starboard complete with a VacuFlush toilet plumbed to a 28 gallon (106 L) holding tank.
 There is a shower curtain and a shower wand with a vertical adjustment.
 The compartment has a power vent, a medicine cabinet, and storage under the sink.
 There is a full length mirror on the inside of the head door as well as one on a bulkhead.

-This computer drawing of the 370 Venture gives a good view of the cockpit interior.
+This is a good view of the 370 Venture's cockpit interior.
 Note the large cockpit galley counter to starboard.

 Topside of the 370 Venture

 Sea Ray has taken the design criteria for the outboard propulsion system and cleverly turned it into functionality and improved utility for the boat owner.
 Let’s start at the stern.

 Swim Platforms.
 There are actually two swim platforms on the 370 Venture, a lower one that is called the “extended” swim platform, and an upper one which is integral to the hull.
 The extended lower platform has a four-step swim ladder on the centerline and the platform makes a “floating beach” just a few inches above the water.

 The upper platform is a place to sit and put on skis or scuba gear, or just to watch the sunset.
 Underneath this structure the outboards can be tilted up out of the water so this platform serves a couple of important functions.

 Particularly noteworthy is the walkway from the swim platform between the two engine boxes.
 It is on the same level as the rest of the cockpit and deep storage compartments are added in the deck.
 The boxes over the engines make ideal sunning pads.
 If there is a gang of sun worshipers on board for a day trip and the pads aft are not enough, then the C-shaped settee to port can be converted into a huge sunning area.

 Bird's eye view of the main deck of the Sea Ray 370 Venture.